Passwordstate App Server Installation

 This document will detail instructions for installing the Passwordstate App Server, and configuring System wide settings related to this feature.
 This feature will allow you to use the native Android and iOS Mobile App, but can also be used as a portal for the Self Destruct Messages feature.

-For more information on how to use the Mobile App once this App Server has been installed, please refer to the Mobile App User Manual found under the Help Menu in Passwordstate.
+For more information on how to use the Mobile App once this App Server has been installed, please refer to the Mobile App User Manual.

 Prerequisites